 Amy is editor-at-large for Dezeen.
 She joined the magazine in 2011 as architecture reporter, was promoted to deputy editor in 2013, and then served as editor from 2016 to 2019.

 Amy worked in architectural practice for five years before moving into journalism.
 She holds a degree in architecture from Kingston University and a masters in architectural history from The Bartlett.
-Based in London, she has previously contributed to magazines including The Architects’ Journal, Onoffice and Stuff.
+Based in London, she also contributes to magazines including OnOffice, Grand Designs, Icon and Blueprint.

 Amy was highly commended in the specialist editor category at the British Society of Magazine Editors Awards 2017.

 London studio Bompas & Parr has predicted design and lifestyle trends that will emerge during and after the coronavirus pandemic, including sanitiser party pieces and a museum dedicated to touch.
 More

 Due to the coronavirus shutdown, many of us are now working from home.
 Dezeen editor-at-large Amy Frearson picks out 10 office furniture pieces and desk accessories designs to help you set up a home office, no matter how little space you have.
 More

 Dutch studio Shift Architecture Urbanism has developed a model for a street food market where people can buy fresh produce without coming into contact with one another during the coronavirus pandemic.
 More